-700.16 Emergency Illumination
+700.16 Emergency Illumination Emergency illumination must include means of egress lighting, illuminated exit signs, and all other luminaires specified as necessary to provide required illumination.
 Emergency lighting systems must be designed and installed so that the failure of any individual lighting element, such as the burning out of a lamp, won't leave in total darkness any space that requires emergency illumination.
 Author's Comment:

 This means that a single remote head is never sufficient for an area.
 A minimum of two lighting heads is always required.
-This is why individual unit equipment (sometimes called "lunchboxes" in the field) always has two lighting heads.
-When an emergency system is installed, emergency illumination must be provided to illuminate the service or building disconnecting means, if the disconnect is located indoors.
-Figure 700-14 700.19 Multiwire Branch Circuits Multiwire branch circuits aren't allowed for emergency systems.
+This is the reason individual unit equipment (sometimes called "lunchboxes" in the field) always has two lighting heads.
+When an emergency system is installed, emergency illumination must be provided to illuminate the service or building disconnect, if the disconnect is located indoors.
+Figure 700-14

+Figure 700-14

+cy Systems

+700.19 Multiwire Branch Circuits

+Multiwire branch circuits aren't allowed for emergency systems. ▶Figure 700-15

 Figure 700-15

-Figure 700-15
+700.25 Branch Circuit Emergency Lighting Transfer Switch

+Emergency lighting supplied by branch circuits rated not greater than 20A can use a listed branch circuit emergency lighting transfer switch.

 Part VI.
 Overcurrent Protection

-700.26 Accessibility
+700.30 Accessibility

-The branch-circuit overcurrent devices for emergency circuits must be accessible to authorized persons only.
+The branch-circuit overcurrent protection devices for emergency circuits must be accessible to authorized persons only.

-700.27 Ground-Fault Protection of Equipment
+700.31 Ground-Fault Protection of Equipment

 The alternate power supply for emergency systems isn't required to have ground-fault protection of equipment, but 700.6(D) requires ground-fault indication of the emergency power supply if ground-fault protection of equipment with automatic disconnecting means isn't provided.

-700.28 Selective Coordination
+700.32 Selective Coordination

-Overcurrent devices for emergency power systems must be selectively coordinated with all supply-side overcurrent devices.
+Overcurrent protection devices for emergency power systems must be selectively coordinated with all supply-side overcurrent protection devices.
 The design must be made by an engineer or similarly qualified person and it must be documented and made available to those authorized to design, install, inspect, maintain, and operate the system.

 Author's Comment:

-Selective coordination means the overcurrent protection scheme confines the interruption to a particular area rather than to the whole system.
+- Selective coordination means the overcurrent protection scheme confines the interruption to a specific area rather than to the whole system.
 For example, if a short circuit or ground fault occurs with selective coordination, the only breaker/fuse that will open is the one protecting just the branch circuit involved.
-Without selective coordination, an entire floor of a building can go dark.
-See Article 100 for the definition of the term "Coordination, Selective."

-LEGALLY REQUIRED STANDBY SYSTEMS Introduction to Article 701-Legally Required Standby Systems In the hierarchy of electrical systems, Article 700 Emergency Systems receives first priority.
+Without selective coordination, an entire floor of a building can go dark. - See Article 100 for the definition of the term "Coordination, Selective."
+ARTICLE LEGALLY REQUIRED STANDBY SYSTEMS Introduction to Article 701-Legally Required Standby Systems In the hierarchy of electrical systems, Article 700 Emergency Systems receives first priority.
 Taking the number two spot is Legally Required Standby Systems, which fall under Article 701.
 Legally required standby systems must supply standby power in 60 seconds or less after a power loss, instead of the 10 seconds or less required for emergency power systems.
 Article 700 basically applies to systems or equipment required to protect people who are in an emergency and trying to get out, while Article 701 basically applies to systems or equipment needed to aid the people responding to the emergency.
 For example, Article 700 lighting provides an exit path.
 But, Article 701 might control the elevator used by fire fighters to reach the applicable floor.
 Part I. General 701.1 Scope

-The provisions of Article 701 apply to the installation, operation, and maintenance of legally required standby systems consisting of circuits and equipment intended to supply illumination or power when the normal electrical supply or system is interrupted.
-Author's Comment:
+Article 701 applies to the installation, operation, and maintenance of legally required standby systems consisting of circuits and equipment intended to supply illumination or power when the normal electrical supply or system is interrupted. ►Figure 701-1 Author's Comment: